North Pole

 The North Pole, also known as the Geographic North Pole or Terrestrial North Pole, is the point in the Northern Hemisphere where the Earth's axis of rotation meets its surface.
 It is called the True North Pole to distinguish from the Magnetic North Pole.

 The North Pole is by definition the northernmost point on the Earth, lying antipodally to the South Pole.
 It defines geodetic latitude 90° North, as well as the direction of true north.
 At the North Pole all directions point south; all lines of longitude converge there, so its longitude can be defined as any degree value.
 No time zone has been assigned to the North Pole, so any time can be used as the local time.
 Along tight latitude circles, counterclockwise is east and clockwise is west.
 The North Pole is at the center of the Northern Hemisphere.
 The nearest land is usually said to be Kaffeklubben Island, off the northern coast of Greenland about 700 km away, though some perhaps semi-permanent gravel banks lie slightly closer.
-The nearest permanently inhabited place is Alert in the Qikiqtaaluk Region, Nunavut, Canada, which is located 817 km from the Pole.
+The nearest permanently inhabited place is Alert on Ellesmere Island, Canada, which is located 817 km from the Pole.